-If you've ever driven I-95 into Maine on a Friday evening during the peak summer season, you may have longed for an alternative to fidgeting behind the wheel in backed-up traffic.
-The same holds true if you've ever gripped the wheel tight during a snow or ice storm on your winter drive north.
-Good news: You can take the train to Maine.
+If you've ever driven the I-95 into Maine on a Friday evening during the peak summer season, you may have longed for an alternative to fidgeting behind the wheel in backed-up traffic.
+The same holds true if you've ever gripped the wheel tight during a snow or ice storm on your winter drive up north.
+There is good news: You can take the train to Maine.

-Downeaster made its debut with a ceremonial inaugural run on December 14, 2001, and regular passenger train service connecting Boston and Portland, Maine, began December 15, 2001.
-In 2012, the Downeaster route was expanded northward to Freeport and Brunswick, Maine.
+Downeaster made its debut with a ceremonial inaugural run on December 15, 2001, with regular passenger train service connecting Boston and Portland, Maine.
+In November 2012, the Downeaster route was expanded northward to Freeport and Brunswick, Maine.

-Here are the basics you'll need to know if you'd like to leave the summer bumper-to-bumper or the winter bumper cars routine behind and make tracks to Maine instead.
+Here are the basics you should know if you'd like to leave the summer bumper-to-bumper or the winter bumper cars routine behind and make tracks to Maine instead.

 Downeaster service originates in Boston from North Station at 135 Causeway Street.
-Stops along the route to Brunswick, Maine, include: Woburn/Anderson, Massachusetts; Haverhill, Massachusetts; Exeter, New Hampshire; Durham/UNH, New Hampshire; Dover, New Hampshire; Wells, Maine; Saco, Maine; Old Orchard Beach, Maine; Portland, Maine; and Freeport, Maine.
+Stops along the route to Brunswick, Maine, include Woburn, Massachusetts; Haverhill, Massachusetts; Exeter, New Hampshire; Durham/UNH, New Hampshire; Dover, New Hampshire; Wells, Maine; Saco, Maine; Old Orchard Beach, Maine; Portland, Maine; and Freeport, Maine.

-The Downeaster train makes five round-trips daily (only three scheduled trips extend to Freeport and Brunswick, Maine).
+The Downeaster train makes five daily round-trips (only three scheduled trips extend to Freeport and Brunswick, Maine).
 The complete one-way trip along the rail corridor connecting Boston and Brunswick takes about 3 hours and 20 minutes.
-A more limited schedule is in effect on these holidays: Thanksgiving, Christmas, New Year's Day and President's Day.
-Full Downeaster Schedule
+A more limited schedule is in effect on these holidays: Thanksgiving, Christmas, New Year's Day, and President's Day.